 Please use the contact form on this page to e-mail Bobby directly for consideration.

 Bobby is our sweet Alabama mystery.
-I’ve been asking him for a bio for months, but he either keeps forgetting or is too modest to write a bio about himself.
+I’ve been asking him for a bio for years, but he either keeps forgetting or is too modest to write a bio about himself.
 Thinking it’s probably the latter.
 So as far as I can tell you, Bobby is a quiet guy.
 He’s actually more like an art ninja.
 Even though his color work is beautiful, he thrives on black and gray tattoos and could do script tattoos for days.
 Bobby enjoys various ninja activities such as shadow boxing, picnicing on rooftops, and drawing ridiculous pictures on our white board in our clean room.
-He’ll sit up all night drawing or sketching out a tattoo for a client and he does it all with a ton of enthusiasm.
+He’ll sit up all night drawing or sketching out a tattoo for a client and he does it all with a ton of very calm and quiet enthusiasm.

 Nick ‘the Tailor’ studied design at Penn State University and now works as a tattoo artist, freelance illustrator, and designer in Philadelphia.
 His style has a basis in traditional western tattooing (old school), but over time has developed to include the colors and details that are missing in many traditional designs.
 Rather than simply using shadows to create depth, he incorporates color theory and design principles into every piece he creates.

 Nick has been illustrating and creating digital content for twelve years.
 Clients include NBC, Mattel, MC Saatchi, Totes/Isotoner, Quattro Press, Sourpuss Clothing Co., and Darkside UK clothing.

 Please email via the contact form on this page in regards to tattoo inquiries.